elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

   - KVM
   - SPICE
 ---
 I was recently playing with KVM and needed to setup a domain controller for testing reasons.
-A great introduction to KVM can be seen in Jarret&#8217;s &#8220;<a href="http://virtuallyhyper.com/2012/07/installing-kvm-as-a-virtual-machine-on-esxi5-with-bridged-networking/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/07/installing-kvm-as-a-virtual-machine-on-esxi5-with-bridged-networking/']);">Installing KVM as a Virtual Machine on ESXi 5 with Bridged Networking</a>&#8221; post.
+A great introduction to KVM can be seen in Jarret's "<a href="http://virtuallyhyper.com/2012/07/installing-kvm-as-a-virtual-machine-on-esxi5-with-bridged-networking/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/07/installing-kvm-as-a-virtual-machine-on-esxi5-with-bridged-networking/']);">Installing KVM as a Virtual Machine on ESXi 5 with Bridged Networking</a>" post.
 It has all the steps on how to set deploy and configure it.
 All of the below instructions are assuming that you already have a KVM server up and running.

 ### Connect to the KVM Server with Virtual Machine Manager (virt-manager)

-If you don&#8217;t have <a href="http://virt-manager.org/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virt-manager.org/']);">Virtual Machine Manager</a> installed, go ahead and install it:
+If you don't have <a href="http://virt-manager.org/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virt-manager.org/']);">Virtual Machine Manager</a> installed, go ahead and install it:

     sudo yum install virt-manager

 Depending on where your ISOs are stored you have a couple of options.
 If the ISOs are stored on the KVM server then you will have to use SSH X-Forwarding to do the initial setup, and after the initial install you can manage the VMs with **virt-manager** via *qemu+ssh* protocol instead of SSH X-Forwarding.
-The reason for this is because you can&#8217;t browse local directories from **virt-manager** remotely.
-From &#8216;<a href="http://doc.opensuse.org/products/draft/SLES/SLES-kvm_sd_draft/cha.libvirt.storage.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://doc.opensuse.org/products/draft/SLES/SLES-kvm_sd_draft/cha.libvirt.storage.html']);">Chapter 8.
-Managing Storage</a>&#8216;
+The reason for this is because you can't browse local directories from **virt-manager** remotely.
+From '<a href="http://doc.opensuse.org/products/draft/SLES/SLES-kvm_sd_draft/cha.libvirt.storage.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://doc.opensuse.org/products/draft/SLES/SLES-kvm_sd_draft/cha.libvirt.storage.html']);">Chapter 8.
+Managing Storage</a>'

 > Using the file browser by clicking on Browse is not possible when operating from remote.

-It&#8217;s possible but all the ISOs would have to be in one big directory without sub-directories, from the same page:
+It's possible but all the ISOs would have to be in one big directory without sub-directories, from the same page:

 > **CD/DVD ISO images**
 >
 > In order to be able to access CD/DVD iso images on the VM Host Server from remote, they also need to be placed in a storage pool.

-There was an NFS export shared to the KVM server and the ISOs were organized by folders, so adding that directory/export as a storage pool didn&#8217;t help out since all the ISOs need to be in one big directory.
+There was an NFS export shared to the KVM server and the ISOs were organized by folders, so adding that directory/export as a storage pool didn't help out since all the ISOs need to be in one big directory.
 We could add each subdirectory as a storage pool but that would be a lot work.
 This was discussed in <a href="http://comments.gmane.org/gmane.comp.emulators.libvirt.user/2603" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://comments.gmane.org/gmane.comp.emulators.libvirt.user/2603']);">this</a> forum.
 If the ISOs were local to the your machine, then you can just launch **virt-manager** locally and connect to the KVM server using SSH and then point to the local ISO.

-So let&#8217;s login to our KVM server with SSH with X-Forwarding enabled:
+So let's login to our KVM server with SSH with X-Forwarding enabled:

     [elatov@klaptop ~]$ ssh -X virtuser@kvm

-Then from the remote machine let&#8217;s launch **virt-manager**:
+Then from the remote machine let's launch **virt-manager**:

     [virtuser@kvm ~]$ virt-manager